How do I try out?

 You will be asked to vocalize some with the piano to determine the range of your voice.
 You will also be asked to sing something you have prepared.
-In the past, singers have used folk songs, familiar hymns, show tunes, arias, etc. Choose something that best showcases your voice and be sure to bring your sheet music with you for Dr. Posada.
+In the past, singers have used folk songs, familiar hymns, show tunes, arias, etc. Choose something that best showcases your voice and be sure to bring your sheet music with you for our accompanist.
 It is helpful to have had prior choral experience, but is not required.

 After the audition

 Finally, you have survived the audition.
 You must go home and call all of your friends who sing to tell them how great the BVC is and that you want them to join you in singing with the Chorale this season.
 Then come out to the Brazos Center at 6:30 p.m.
 August 28, 2017 to register and for our season’s first rehearsal.
 Registration cost is $60 per person for dues ($35 for students).
 You may also need to purchase music, a dress (for women), an optional music folder, etc.